Where To Have A Unique Dining Experience In London guide image

 Where To Have A Unique Dining Experience In London

-The best restaurants when you want to pretend you're in a period drama, immerse yourself in Sicily on steroids, or watch a plane take off.
+The best restaurants when you want to pretend you're in a period drama, eat on the canal, or watch a plane take off.

-Much like boy band members' haircuts, 20-somethings’ tattoos, and all of your exes, sometimes it feels like London restaurants are all exactly the same.
+Much like boy band members’ haircuts, 20-somethings’ tattoos, and all of your exes, sometimes it feels like London restaurants are all exactly the same.
 That’s why sometimes you want something different.
 Something original.
 Something unique.
-From a lively East End caff that’s been serving full English breakfasts for over a century, to a £25 million restaurant in the City with ‘presser pour champagne’ buttons on every table, these are all restaurants that for one reason or another you’ll not only enjoy, but remember.
+From a lively east end caff that’s been serving full English breakfasts for over a century, to a spot filled with £50 million of art, these are all restaurants that for one reason or another you’ll not only enjoy, but remember.

 THE SPOTS